qufighter/Cr/README.md

 ```
 ##### (how to extend)

-If you need to use Cr-json you'll have to require it, but its missing a
+If you need to use `Cr-json.js` you'll have to require it.
+This is the only other module besides `Cr.js` supported server side at this time.

-module exports and wont work nicely like it does on the web just yet.
+To use it, you'll likely have to implement your own version of `Cr-node.js` - See that file for recommendations.

 ##### (how to render)